On this page

 cat /sys/kernel/mm/redhat_transparent_hugepage/enabled

-Create the init.d
+Create the init.d script.

-Create the following file at /etc/init.d/disable-transparent-hugepages
+Create the following file at /etc/init.d/disable-transparent-hugepages:

 #!/bin/bash